snowch/vast-docker-compose-examples/README.md

   cd trino # or other sub-project docker compose up -d
   ```
-  - view the sub-project README for usage instructions.
+  View the sub-project README for usage instructions.